 Not one man and not one penny for the bourgeois government.

-Not an armaments program but a program of useful public works!
+Not an armaments programme but a programme of useful public works!

-Complete independence of workers’ organizations from military-police control!
+Complete independence of workers’ organisations from military-police control!

 Once and for all we must tear from the hands of the greedy and merciless imperialist clique, scheming behind the backs of the people, the disposition of the people’s fate.
 In accordance with this, we demand: